hackerschoice/hackerschoice.github.io/segfault/youcheapfuck/index.md

 ---
 layout: default
-title: Segfault / Disclaimer
+title: Segfault / Service
-description: Segfault usage disclaimer.
+description: Segfault service terms of use.
 ---

 <div style="text-align:center"><h1>This is a FREE service</h1></div>